BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab2.md

 <img width="157" height="36" alt="Ekran görüntüsü 2026-06-11 015455" src="https://github.com/user-attachments/assets/4df56b44-09fb-45a1-a64b-80276f0f9703" />

+> Elastic query used to search for Mimikatz execution events within the collected endpoint telemetry.

 The results confirmed that `mimikatz.exe` was executed with the `sekurlsa::pth` module, a technique commonly used to perform Pass-the-Hash attacks.
 This indicated that the attacker had already obtained credential material and was attempting to authenticate using NTLM hashes rather than plaintext passwords.

 <img width="676" height="98" alt="Ekran görüntüsü 2026-06-11 015521" src="https://github.com/user-attachments/assets/a2c44584-73dd-4475-bda7-4b7f145accec" />

+> Mimikatz execution event showing the use of the sekurlsa::pth module and revealing the credential pair used during the Pass-the-Hash attack.

 By examining the command-line arguments associated with the execution of Mimikatz, I identified the credential pair used by the attacker: